fadushin/esp8266/micropython/uhttpd/README.md

 * `uhttpd.NotFoundException`: 404
 * `uhttpd.ForbiddenException`: 403

-Any other exception extending `BaseException` will generate an internal server errro (500)
+Any other exception extending `BaseException` will generate an internal server error (500)

 ## Reference